 The programme is sung in Icelandic with spoken word in English as the composers, poets and songs are presented along with the stories behind the music.

-On sundays in July and August there will be a new programme: Summer Opera Gala and during Christmas and New year we have a special New Year's Programme.
+During Christmas and New year we have a special New Year's Programme.

 Click on the concert date you are interested in to see the Artist performing that day

 ...show all concert dates

 Our concerts are held in Harpa, the new concert hall and conference centre in Reykjavik.

 Harpa was opened in 2011 and has hosted the concerts of the Pearls of Icelandic song ever since

 One of the halls of Harpa is Kaldalón and that is where our concerts are usually held.
 Kaldalón has great acustics for vocal music and the design of the hall is ideal for the Pearls.

 Our Artists are mostly young Icelandic musicians, many of whom have already been celebrated for their work, both in Iceland and abroad.